-Change the Connections in uTorrent / BitTorrent
+uTorrent / BitTorrent

 1. Go to the Tools menu and click on Preferences (or press CTRL+P) to bring up the settings options.

-1. Go to Tools and choose Options (or press CTRL+,) to bring up the options window.
+1. Go to Tools and choose Options (or press CTRL+,) to bring up the Options window.

-3. Next click on Transfer, untick “Automatically adjust these settings based on connection speed” and set the “Max connections globally” to your chosen number.
-Luckily these days this is set to 100 by default, but it may need adjusting up or down to get the best for your connection.
+3. Next click on Transfer, uncheck “Automatically adjust these settings based on connection speed” and set the “Max connections globally” to your chosen number.
+Make sure “Max connections per torrent” is smaller than the global value.

-It’s also possible to set a per transfer value for each individual torrent download so 1 torrent can have 10 connections while another has 110 etc. Click on the torrent download in the window and go to the Options tab -> Peers and untick the Use Default Settings in Connections and set it to the desired value.
+It’s also possible to set a per transfer value for each individual torrent download so one torrent can have 10 connections while another has 50, and etc. Click on the torrent download in the main window and go to the Options tab > Peers in the lower pane.
+Uncheck the “Use Default Setting” for Connections and set it to the desired value.

-You can try the changing the values to 50 or 100 connections for starters and see if your connection can cope with it.
-If your router is able to handle that amount without killing your connection, you can try adding 20 more and continue until you find the limit.
+You can try changing the values in any of these clients to 50 or 100 connections for starters and see if your connection can cope with it.
+If the router or modem is able to handle that amount without killing or severely slowing down your connection, try adding 20 more and continue until you find the limit.

 For BitTorrent clients that are not listed in this article or for those that don’t allow you to configure the connection values (like WebTorrent Desktop or Brave Browser), you can try NetBalancer to limit the download and upload transfer speed.